Seven Questions You Want Answered After An Accident

 Don’t say “Oh, it was all my fault, I’m so sorry.”
 If you are clearly not at fault, don’t leave the accident scene.
 Stay and talk to police, or the other side will frame the case for you.
 Don’t talk to the insurance company representative until you have spoken to your lawyer.
 Don’t plead guilty if you must appear in court.

 You probably have other questions that need answering.
-You can contact me 24/7 and ask me, at my Biloxi, Mississippi, office at 228-207-2075.
+You can contact me 24/7 and ask me, at my Biloxi, Mississippi, office at 228-435-4878.
 Or email me your questions.
+We provide representation in all of Mississippi and Louisiana.